The Forgotten Decade of Women’s Power and Independence in Film

 In this climate of truth-telling and investigation, independent film must not be overlooked by any means.
 Just as reverberations of this sea change have been felt in the worlds of theater, fashion, music, and media, independent filmmaking’s status allows for no assumption of innocence in terms of gender abuse.
 What greater proof is needed than to recall the decades-long touting of Harvey Weinstein as “the king of the independents”?
 In this cultural moment, we are obligated to look to moral culpability in all types of filmmaking throughout a century of cinema—not to look away or place blame elsewhere.

 At the same time, there are positive approaches to be taken, when we are willing to stretch beyond traditional definitions of what “independent film” actually can mean.
 I propose that we as writers, filmmakers, and scholars use this moment in part to reconnect with a long history of women carving out spaces of independence within decidedly non-independent film.
 We can do this via film history—resurrecting, revitalizing, and giving credence to long-buried and ignored tales of women’s places within Hollywood film.
 Whether we choose to face this new era with economic revolt, political agitation, or labor organizing, film history can serve as a vehicle for this moment.
-Such use of history via memoir and interview means that writers and scholars who research women in Hollywood can serve as real allies to women working in the business today, providing them with historical evidence that bolsters #metoo and Time’s Up.
+Such use of history via memoir and interview implies that writers and scholars who research women in Hollywood can serve as real allies to women working in the business today, providing them with historical evidence that bolsters #MeToo and Time’s Up.

 Now more than ever is the right time to go back in the historical record, and find instances of women’s large and small rebellions within film, against huge obstacles in both institutional film and the larger patriarchal culture.
 Within this broader project, the reasons for beginning at the beginning—the 1910s—are twofold.
 The first is that a comprehensive chronology is a natural way to explore the positions of women in film across a century, the good and the bad.
 The second is less obvious but more interesting.
 An armchair historian might assume that if we trace the history of women in film chronologically, from its beginnings through the decades, we will find a system that reflects the evolution of history that oppressed women most severely early on and less so with each passing decade.
 Such a teleological view, one that sees the march of history as the march of progress, is nearly always proven false.
 With a little digging into the historical record, we find, surprisingly, that the 1910s were quite revolutionary for women in film, with a utopian feeling of unlimited promise.
 It took the tightening of male corporate control in the next decade to end up with the misogynist problematic we know so well today.
 As the radical creative and gender possibilities of Hollywood’s 1910s were swept under the rug, a space where men could rule with an iron fist over casting decisions, body type, contracts, and sexual availability was fully enacted.
 One might say we are only just now, like both industry and scholarly Rip Van Winkles, finally coming out of that century-long stage.
 A return to the 1910s to discover and name women’s independence in film is, of all times, particularly in order.

 In this excavation, we should be particularly interested in the establishment of Hollywood as the first city in the world built on performance.
-By 1920, in a massive and rapid migration, 85% of films in the US were being made in Los Angeles.
+By 1920, in a massive and rapid migration, 85% of films in the U.S. were being made in Los Angeles.
 In press write-ups, LA was billed at city of the future, an entertainment hub, alive with new technological and artistic possibilities.
 One 1913 Universal Weekly headline summed up the feeling of the moment: ¨Where Work is Play and Play is Work: Universal City, California, the Only Incorporated Moving Picture Town in the World, and its Unique Features.
 ‘Movie’ Actresses Control Its Politics” (qtd. in Cooper 8).
 The image evoked was one of a futuristic playground where seemingly anyone, but especially women, could make something unique of themselves.
-Adela Rogers St. John is emblematic of this spirit of liberation and the “New Woman” in the “new city” when she writes that the early Hollywood of Pickford, the Gishes, and the Talmadges was a matriarchy (qtd. in Hallett 43).
+Adela Rogers St. John is emblematic of this spirit of liberation and the “New Woman” in the “new city,” when she writes that the early Hollywood of Pickford, the Gishes, and the Talmadges was a matriarchy (qtd. in Hallett 43).
 Similarly speaking of this 1910s era, screenwriter Lenore Coffee remarks, “Remember this was the day of women” (qtd. in Hallett 57).
 This metaphorical day included not only women performers, but women directors and a large number of women screenwriters as well.

 While women filled a number of industry positions at this time, it was the day of the actress most of all.
 From the plucky proto-feminist Helen Holmes in The Hazards of Helen to the demandingly physical stunt work of Gene Gauthier and Pearl White, the actresses of the 1910s projected a powerful, middle- and working-class feminine courage.
 Above all, they infused the global New Women with a front-and-center Americanism that reverberated around the globe.
 These women became international stars, depicted on the covers of fan magazines in scores of languages and on every continent.
 To international audiences, critics, and intellectuals alike, these women represented an American physicality and bravery.
 America appeared to be a kind of gender utopia on-screen, and Hollywood seemed to be one too.

 Indeed, the emergent city of Los Angeles was ideally suited for independent women.
-In what was still, relatively speaking, an independent film industry, LA’s geographic and industrial space allowed newly-arriving young, modern women to live independent and in a fresh way.
-This possibility influenced many thousands of young girls to take part in the migration to L.A.—not only from around the US, but from around the world.
+In what was still, relatively speaking, an independent film industry, L.A.’s geographic and industrial space allowed newly-arriving young, modern women to live independent and in a fresh way.
+This possibility influenced many thousands of young girls to take part in the migration to L.A.—not only from around the U.S., but from around the world.
 Film and cultural historian Hilary Hallett has written about Hollywood’s “feminization of western migration,” noting that the new situation in which “female migrants outnumbered male ones… effect[ed] a ‘stunning’ reversal in western migration patterns” (Hallett 11).
 Going against all traditions of the western boomtown, Los Angeles had—seemingly overnight—become a uniquely more feminine place than any other western city. “‘There are more women in Los Angeles than any other city in the world and it’s the movies that bring them,” one shopkeeper bluntly asserted in 1918 (Hallett 12).
 Further, one in five of these new women were divorced or widowed, making them a relatively older and more experienced demographic than traditional female urban migrations to date.
 These were not country girls seeking service positions, but often sophisticated women looking to start new lives and careers on the West Coast.
 With all of these seemingly positive factors—how did a business that began with so much promise for women come to be not only just like any other in terms of male capitalist control, but the very symbol of predatory sexual exploitation?

 What is certain is that this moment of gender possibility did not last.
 By 1917, the new industry saw a return to both separate spheres of work and gender norms.
 Gloria Swanson, arriving to Los Angles in 1916, described a business totally run by men.
 How did this happen so rapidly?
 We have to look to the roots of western capitalism, and then on to specifically American capitalism, for the answer.
 Film historian Jane Gaines has explained the closing of the window for women’s professional independence in young Hollywood as one in which traditional capitalist business models reasserted themselves at the very moment women might have had a chance for real success or independence.
 In Gaines’ words, “no one knew that motion pictures would become big business.
 This was not yet a significant industry and with so little at stake (so little power, so little capital), much more could be entrusted to women” (Gaines 105).
 Institutionalization and corporate organization pushed women out of conversations and decisions they had been a part of just a few years before.
 Business historian Karen Mahar provides an interesting parallel perspective to Gaines, explaining that when the concern for business legitimacy trumped the concern for cultural legitimacy, this is when women were pushed out of positions of influence within the film industry (qtd. in Cooper 93).
 We might see 1915 as a watershed moment for this, as the year that the US Supreme Court ruled film a business and not an art.
 From this point on, according to film historian Jennifer Bean, “the exhibition of motion pictures is a business pure and simple, originated and conducted for profit” (Bean 18).
 This would have swift and dramatic consequences for women directors, writers, and performers.